turtl/www/views/docs/clients/desktop/index.md

   which is required to pass any data into the desktop app (aside from invites).
 - Accepting bookmarking data.

-Pairing is the process of sharing a cryptographic key between the desktop app and a browser extension in order to let them talk without fear of eavesdropping.
-The desktop app generates and displays an ECC public key which is then copied and pasted into the extension (by the user).
+Pairing is the process of sharing a cryptographic ECC (384 bit) public key between the desktop app and a browser extension in order to let them talk without fear of eavesdropping.
+The desktop app generates and displays the key which is then copied and pasted into the extension (by the user).

 ## Setup and running
 Unless using a packaged version, Turtl desktop requires you to have node-webkit